supmo668/Llama-NER/report.md

-# NER Using a Transformed LLM (Llama-3.2-1B-Instruct)
+# NER Using a Transformed LLM (Llama3.2-1B-Instruct)

 ## 1. Introduction

-In this report, we detail our approach to transforming an open-source LLM into a genuine NER model.
-We briefly summarize:
+In this report, we describe how we adapted an open-source LLM—specifically, **Llama3.2-1B-Instruct**—into a working NER model.
+Throughout, we focus on:
-- The dataset used
+- The partial use of a well-known dataset
-- The model architecture and training method
+- The architecture changes made for classification
-- The evaluation criteria and final results
+- Our resulting performance and a brief discussion of limitations

-- A comparison to alternative approaches
+We used only **20% of the dataset** to expedite experimentation, running on a **single P100 GPU**.
+Configuration details are found in **`config/config.yaml`**, while **`quickstart.ipynb`** demonstrates end-to-end training.
+Additional project notes are in the **`README.md`**.

 ---